kapraran/vu-debug-gui/README.md

 ```

-The above code will create this result
+The above code will create this result:

 ![](.github/debug-gui-screen.webp)

 ## Usage

-1. Download and add this mod into your server's ModList
+1. Download and add this mod to your server's ModList
-2. Copy the `ext/shared/DebugGUI.lua` file into the shared folder of the mod that you want to debug
+2. Copy the `ext/shared/DebugGUI.lua` file into the shared folder of the mod you want to debug
-3. Require this file and start adding some controls based on the examples here
+3. Require this file and start adding controls based on the examples here

 Press `F1` to toggle the mouse/keyboard (you can change the key in the config).

 ## Supported Controls

-There's a number of available controls to use, based on what tweakpane has to offer.
+There are a number of available controls based on what tweakpane has to offer.

-In every case, the callback has the `value` as the first argument.
-If the control was created in a server script, the `player` who triggers it is passed as the second argument.
+In every case, the callback receives `value` as the first argument.
+If the control was created in a server script, the `player` who triggered it is passed as the second argument.

 ### Button